-SERIAL NUMBER LOCATION
+1.2 SERIAL NUMBER LOCATION

 Always give your dealer the serial number when ordering parts, requesting service or asking for other information.
-The conveyor's serial number is located on the drive box.
+The conveyor's serial number is located on the drive box or above the hopper.

-• Use the space provided for easy reference:
+Use the space provided for easy reference: